 Farms taking the challenge in 2020 identified the potential to reduce greenhouse gas emissions by on average 9% and save on average €5,600.

-The Smart Farming programme is a voluntary resource efficiency programme, delivered by the Irish Farmers’ Association in partnership with the EPA's National Waste pprevention Programme (NWPP).
+The Smart Farming programme is a voluntary resource efficiency programme, delivered by the Irish Farmers’ Association in partnership with the EPA's Circular Economy Programme (CEP).
 The programme focusses on eight thematic areas which can save costs and improve the environment.

 Smart Farming produces case studies to capture the experience of the farmers who take part in the programme and to show how practical actions on resource efficiency can lead to cost savings.